Natural Hair DyeWe only sell GENUINE NATURAL HAIR DYES

-None of the hair dyes contain p-phenylenediamine (PPD), ammonia, peroxide, parabens, resorcinol, propylene glycol or any other chemicals.
+None of our natural hair dyes contain p-phenylenediamine (PPD), ammonia, peroxide, parabens, resorcinol, propylene glycol or any other chemicals.
 They are safe if you have an allergy to PPD in conventional hair dyes.

-Over 50 pure natural hair dyes to choose from.
+Over 50 pure natural hair dye products to choose from.
 A range of beautiful radiant colours from blonde, strawberry blonde, auburn, chestnut brown, dark brown or black.
-Ask the expert tricia a natural hair colour question

 Factors affecting the colour result of a natural hair dye